-- ENC's unintentional motor vehicle injury rate is unreliable but is continually higher than the RNC rate (29% greater than RNC in 2008). - There is a similar unreliable trend in the age-adjusted mortality rate for ENC.
-The ENC age-adjusted rate is 28% greater than RNC and 49% greater than the US rate in 2008.
-Regardless of reliability, the trends indicate that the HP2010 target will not be met soon. - All 10-year trends for males are unreliable though rates are continually higher in men, both White and non-White.
-Non-White female mortality rate has decreased 41% over the 10-year period and has achieved the HP2010 goal of less than 9.2 deaths per 100,000. - The non-White rates have decreased by 10% and converged with the White rates suggesting a reversal in disparity within ENC.
-In 2008, the non-White rate was 9% less than the White rate compared to 1999 when the non-White rate was 7% greater than the White rate. - Recent observed rates and fitted rates suggest that the racial disparity in ENC is eliminated, and may actually be favoring non-Whites.
-With a moderately reliable trend, the racial disparity has decreased by 259% over the 10-year period.
+- ENC's unintentional motor vehicle injury rate is moderately reliable and is higher than the RNC rate (32% greater than RNC in 2009). - The ENC age-adjusted rate is 29% greater than RNC and 45% greater than the US rate in 2009.
+The ENC rate is declining, although not as quickly as RNC or NC. - The 10 year trend for non-White males is declining.
+The trend for White males is not reliable.
+The non-White female mortality rate has decreased 47% over the 10-year period and has achieved the HP2010 goal of less than 9.2 deaths per 100,000. - The non-White rates have decreased by 25% and converged with the White rates suggesting a reversal in disparity within ENC.
+In 2009, the non-White rate was 12% less than the White rate compared to 1999 when the non-White rate was 9% greater than the White rate. - Recent observed rates and fitted rates suggest that the racial disparity in ENC is eliminated, and may actually be favoring non-Whites.
+With a moderately reliable trend, the racial disparity has decreased by 283% over the 10-year period.